artsandmetaphysics/goodlifeodyssey/_dialogues/reasoning-about-justice-by-analogy.md

 <span class="sc">Socrates:</span> It looks like it.

 <span class="sc">Dijon:</span> It seems that you are using the word “just” in a different sense than I usually use the word.
+Perhaps I am only confused about this.

 Isn’t it possible that the man’s punishment would lead him to consider his error, thus making him better with respect to human _aretē_?
 While physical harm may not make horses better, it doesn’t seem to follow that physical harm can’t make humans better.
 Wouldn’t you agree that not _all_ harm is bad?

+<span class="sc">Socrates:</span> I do not.
+Can a punishment, intended to improve the person, be properly called a harm?
+When Simonedes says to help your friends and harm your enemies, he must have meant killing your enemies, stealing their cattle, and making their wives your slaves.

+<span class="sc">Dijon:</span> Consider, then, that the widow and orphan abuser is stoned to death.
+Couldn’t the stoning, while unable to make the abuser more just, serve to make others more just by example?

 *The first portion of the dialogue is adapted from Allan Bloom’s translation of* The Republic of Plato.